 As a completion of the new entry regulations, some general Dos and Dont’s for your visit of Machu Picchu

 I wish you a great time in Peru, folks.
 If you are interested in trekking in Peru, I recommend you to read my diary I wrote when I was walking the Salkantay Trek.
+Also, check the article from Bistra and Nace who wrote this cool article about a Perú itinerary.

 *Affiliate link: when you click on this link, no additional costs would arise for you and the product or the service will not become more expensive.
 When you decide to buy the product or use the service, I’ll get a little benefit from the provider which I would reinvest to keep this blog alive.